Skip to content

 Restricting access to your application endpoints

-To enhance security, administrators have the option to restrict access to the platform by defining allowed CIDR masks or IP addresses for both administrators and clients.
-This added layer of protection ensures that only authorized networks have access to the platform, further safeguarding sensitive data and communications:
+To enhance security, administrators can restrict application access by defining allowed CIDR masks or IP addresses for both administrators and clients.
+This added layer of protection ensures that only authorized networks are permitted, further safeguarding sensitive data and communications.

 • HTTP requests to server admin endpoints from IP addresses outside the ranges defined in adminSourceAddress are rejected with 401 HTTP Status Code